AlexSmall96/Delta-Indian-Takeaway/README.md

 # Delta Indian Takeaway
-Delta is an Indian Takeaway located in Edinburgh.
+Delta is an Indian Takeaway located in Edinburgh, Scotland.
 This repository serves as the website for the business, providing information on the menu, location, availability and means of contact.

 ![](documentation/responsive.jpg)